 “Design is a conversation between designer and user, one that can go both ways, even though the designer is no longer present once the user enters the scene.”Don Norman

 On a recent project, we needed to build a web interface for users to report road problems throughout the state.
-As you might guess, there are lots of different scenarios that users might want to report: potholes, things (trash, animals, trees, and more) in the road, missing signs, broken signals, etc. We had to distill a very complex series of options into something that felt simple and quick.
+As it turns out, there are a lot of different things that people want to report: potholes, things (trash, animals, trees, and more) in the road, missing signs, broken signals, etc. We had to distill a very complex series of options into something that felt simple and quick.

 We started by listening.
 We sat in on phone calls between customer service agents and citizens calling in to report various problems.
 We made note of where agents had trouble getting the right information over the phone.
-We pored over spreadsheets looking at the most common problems and what data was necessary for the context of each problem.
+We pored over spreadsheets looking at the most common problems and what data was necessary in the context of each problem type.

 It quickly became clear that this could not be a simple form.
-The more we listened, the more we realized that our form would have to be conversational.
+The more we listened, the more we realized that our form would have to feel like a conversation.
 It would need to feel as though the form was listening and responding to users to help guide them through the process.

 1. Identify the basic essentials

-The first step was identifying the basic information we needed regardless of the problem.
+The first step was identifying the basic information we would need regardless of the problem.
 In this case, we knew: